 When things go wrong

 Sadly, things will go wrong.
-Not because you’re not a savvy traveller but simply because things don’t always go to plan.
-That’s part of travelling and … part of the adventure.
+Things don’t always go to plan.
+That’s part of travelling and it’s also part of the adventure.

-Don’t let things get you down.
-There is always a solution so make sure you have a contingency plan if you need one.
-You won’t be the first traveler who’s hotel booking isn’t on record when you arrive, or you lost your credit card or your wallet was pick-pocketed.
-Keep calm, don’t panic … getting upset is only going to make it worse.
+Make sure you have a contingency plan if you need one.
+You won’t be the first traveller who’s hotel booking isn’t on record when you arrive, or you lost your credit card or your wallet was pick-pocketed.
+Keep calm, don’t panic.
+There is always a solution.

 Be patient: Things will work out in the end.
 You’ll get to where you are going in due course.
 Travel is about the journey, not the destination.

 Be respectful: Locals will often be willing to help you out, but there’s likely to be a language barrier, so keep your cool when something doesn’t go your way.
 If you don’t, you’ll end up just looking like another rude tourist.